-The objective of this paper is to trigger the commencement of a debate about developing a National Strategy for the management and treatment of Borderline Personality Disorder (BPD).
+The objective of the discussion paper and the following pages is to trigger the commencement of a debate about developing a National Strategy for the management and treatment of Borderline Personality Disorder (BPD).

 The overarching objective is to make treatment accessible and available for every single person with BPD in Australia.